-Dual cores on Ryzen 3 and Intel Core i3 processors will run Minecraft, even with the best Minecraft mods, without an issue, but quad-cores are still better when it comes to multitasking.
-That said, six and eight cores aren’t necessary unless you also plan on running complex programs like video editors, in which case you’ll be better off with a laptop for animation.
+The best laptops for Minecraft with dual cores on Ryzen 3 and Intel Core i3 processors will run Minecraft, even with the best Minecraft mods, without an issue, but quad-cores are still better when it comes to multitasking.
+That said, six and eight cores aren’t necessary for the best laptop for Minecraft unless you also plan on running complex programs like video editors, in which case you’ll be better off with a laptop for animation.

 AMD vs Intel